TiroV/meet/README.md

+# Meet App
 Welcome to the readme file for the meet app!
-It is to be an application that allows a person to find events going on in their local area and to display the goings on in real time.
+It is to be an application build using React that allows a person to find events going on in their local area and to display the goings on in real time.

 A list of Some Features: